 - Heat the ghee or oil in a large pan over high heat.

-- Now add the finely chopped onion and stir to combine.
+- Temper the whole spices in the oil for about 40 seconds and then add the finely chopped onion and stir to combine.

-- Mix it all up and then add the garam masala, turmeric and bay leaves followed by just enough water to cover the meat.
+- Mix it all up and then add the bay leaves followed by just enough water to cover the meat.